Xilinx/Xilinx_Kria_KV260_Workshop/Part 3: Running through AA1.md

 1. Throughput Measurement (Frames per Second)

 Enter the following command to display the FPS in the terminal.
+The `-r 30` specifies a framerate of 30, while the `-R` command will report the frames per second.
 In the example below, it reads around 49 FPS.

 ```
-sudo smartcam --file ${file.h264} -i h264 -W 1920 -H 1080 -r 30 --target dp --aitask facedetect -R
+sudo smartcam --file ${file.h264} -i h264 -r 30 --target dp --aitask facedetect -R
 ```
 where `${file.h264}` is the path to your h264 video file.